fcichos/website/source/course-info/assignments.rst

 ============

-Since this years lecture will be held completely online, we will supply problem assignments to each student.
+Since this years lecture will be held completely online, we will supply problem sets every week to all student.
+The assignments come as a Jupyter Notebook, with individual problems.
+Please fill in the code or answers your are asked for and return the notebooks **before the lecture** every Tuesday morning.